 Online MS Programs in Food Safety - Regulatory Affairs & Quality Assurance

-We’ve all enjoyed a can of coke, a pack of chips, and a chocolate bar, but have you ever wondered about the complex processes that ensure the safety of these food items we consume?
-Food safety and regulation employs an army of professionals that rigorously check the quality of beverages and other processed foods, and ensure they meet the requirements of the Food and Drug Administration (FDA) and other regulatory bodies.
+We’ve all enjoyed a can of Coca-Cola, a pack of chips, and a chocolate bar, but have you ever wondered about the complex processes that ensure the safety of these food items we consume?
+Food safety and regulation employs an army of professionals who rigorously check the quality of beverages and other processed foods and ensure they meet the requirements of the Food and Drug Administration (FDA) and other regulatory bodies.

 A number of these are also offered online, providing flexibility.
 Often, these programs are developed in collaboration with governmental agencies and organizations such as the National Institutes for Health (NIH) or FDA.
 Students interested in food safety examine the relevant regulation submissions and statutes, while those opting for regulatory affairs get instruction in the healthcare enterprise, global regulatory affairs, regulatory compliance, and biostatistics for clinical research.